nicknettleton/Cognitive-Capacity-Prediction/data_sheet.md

     Constructional praxis	Physically copy a drawn figure	12 Exective function	    Simple math question	        83

 Experiments have been carried out with discretization and processing missing values, but these are not used in the final model.
+Therefore, in the pipeline feeding the final model, categorical features and missing values present in the prepared MHAS data are handled directly by the model architecture.

 ## Uses